adavault/cnhids/README.md

 Once agent is installed you will need to [a]dd on the server (using agent IP address) and then [e]xtract the key and copy to the agent.
 Use this command on both server and agents: <br>
 sudo /var/ossec/bin/manage_agents

+Known: Importing the key to agent shows ERROR: Cannot unlink /queue/rids/sender: No such file or directory You can safely ignore, known issue with OSSEC.

 The script also support installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)